-Alcohol Interactions:
+Alcohol Interactions

 In post-marketing experience, there have been reports of adverse neuropsychiatric events, or reduced alcohol tolerance, in patients who were drinking alcohol during treatment with bupropion.
 Rarely, reports of fatal outcomes with this combination have been received, however a causal relationship has not been established.
-The consumption of alcohol during treatment with bupropion should be avoided (also see WARNINGS AND PRECAUTIONS, Predisposing Risk Factor for Seizures).
+The consumption of alcohol during treatment with bupropion should be avoided (also see 7 WARNINGS AND PRECAUTIONS, Neurologic, Seizures).